Battle of Hampton Roads: The blockade at Norfolk

 On April 19, 1861, shortly after the outbreak of hostilities at Charleston Harbor, US President Abraham Lincoln proclaimed a blockade of ports in the seceded states.
 On April 27, after Virginia and North Carolina had also passed ordinances of secession, the blockade was extended to include their ports also.
-Even before the extension, local troops seized the Norfolk area and threatened the Gosport Navy Yard in Portsmouth.
+Even before the extension, local troops had seized the Norfolk area and threatened the Gosport Navy Yard in Portsmouth.
 The commandant there, Captain Charles S. McCauley, though loyal to the Union, was immobilized by advice he received from his subordinate officers, most of whom were in favor of secession.
 Although he had orders from (Union) Secretary of the Navy Gideon Welles to move his ships to Northern ports, he refused to act until April 20, when he gave orders to scuttle the ships in the yard and destroy its facilities.